qpeckin/steam-trade-farm/README.md

 You can watch this video: https://www.youtube.com/watch?v=JjdOJVSZ9Mo [SDA/WinAuth works the same]

 ```
-1) Extract the folder to your desktop
+1) Download and extract the folder to your desktop
-2) Open a prompt and type: npm install steam-user steam-totp steamcommunity steam-tradeoffer-manager
+2) Open a prompt and type: npm install steam-user steam-totp steamcommunity steam-tradeoffer-manager chalk chalk-animation gradient-string
-3) Open account1.js and edit with your infos [Lines: 15,16,17,31,42,89]
+3) Open account1.js and edit with your infos [Lines: 25,26,27,49,60,109]
-4) Open account2.js and edit with your infos [Lines: 15,16,17,34,44,93]
+4) Open account2.js and edit with your infos [Lines: 25,26,27,52,63,112]
 ```

 ### Start the bots